Meet ASO’s Staff:

 Rosa Barquia was born and raised in Portland, Oregon.
 They’ve worked in office administration, childcare, and construction.
 They value curiosity and joy.
 In their free time, they enjoy gardening, reading, and spending time outdoors.

-Adrian Downes, President & Treasurer (he/him)
+Adrian Downes, President (he/him)

 Video: Meet Adrian

-Shawn Sullivan, Co-Vice President (he/him)
+Shawn Sullivan, Vice President (he/him)

 Video: Meet Shawn